 There are many advantages to trying Cell Meditated Immunotherapy prior to, or in combination with shots or sublingual immunotherapy, or in the case Humoral Therapy does not work.
 For starters the results can often be felt in hours or days rather than months.
 Transfer Factor is effective with Chronic Sinusitis because it binds to all foreign antigens related to the condition.
 It is particularly successful against mold which is a causal factor in up to 93% of Chronic Sinusitis cases.
 And, the mechanism can be potent against large antigen loads as it directly attaches itself to the antigens

-Sinus Defense™ is a homeopathic colostrum derived Lac Vaccinum that introduces Transfer Factor.
+Sinus Defense™ is a homeopathic colostrum derived Lac Vaccinum that introduces Transfer Factor to the body.
 It was conceived after 20 years of study on the cause of chronic sinusitis.
 The idea was to transfer immunity to organisms that causes chronic sinus infections to humans.

-The product is sprayed 2-3 times daily under the tongue to provide good absorption into the circulatory system.
+The product is sprayed 2-3 times daily (actual dosage can be titrated to the patient’s needs and sensitivities) under the tongue to provide good absorption directly to the bloodstream.
 As a homeopathic remedy, it does not require physician allergy testing.
-The sublingual spray delivery mean no taking of pills or shots.
-And, the small spray bottle can be administered anyplace and anytime.
+The sublingual spray delivery means no taking of pills or shots.
+And, the small spray bottle allows portability and for the spray to be administered anyplace and anytime.

 Cell Mediated Immunotherapy is a powerful treatment for people with difficult allergies or Chronic Sinusitis that can save time, money, pain, and frustration.
 The patient directed treatment can make other treatments more effective by reducing the inflammation response so common in chronic disease.
 Patients should insist on adding this early intervention therapy as soon as the first round of corticosteroids, antibiotics, and antihistamines fail to work.